tensor4all/JuliaDesign/futureplan.md

 ## On `ITensors.jl`
 `ITensors.jl` is not a big library.
 The dependencies of `ITensors.jl` are not big since most functionalities have been separated from `ITensors.jl`.
-I do not think there will be frequent future major changes.

-The library contains `TagSets` (tag sets), `ITensor` (general tensor type) and some other utilities such as `SmallStrings` (fixed length strings) for tags.
-`TagSets` and `SmallStrings` have been effectively separated from the main source code and are available [here](https://github.com/ITensor/ITensors.jl/tree/main/src/lib).
-We can copy them for our own library, or reimplement them if necessary.
-Alternatively, we can simply dependent on `ITensors.jl`.

-The dependence of `ITensors.jl` means that the user of our library needs to cite the ITensor paper as well.
+If we have a strong dependency on `ITensors.jl`, we can encourage the user to cite the ITensor paper.
-Fine, it is not a big problem.
-Get more citations in my community :)

-## Drawbacks of depending on a big external library
+## General drawbacks of depending on a big external library
 From my experience with ALPS and TRIQS, the following are the drawbacks of depending on a big external library:

 - Sometimes, the external library is updated frequently, and our library needs to be updated frequently following their updates.